kubeflow/community/proposals/kubeflow-steering-committee-election-proposal.md

 -  Tallying voting results according to the rules in this charter

 ### Eligibility to Vote ###
-Anyone who has at least 50 contributions in the last 12 months is eligible to vote in the Steering election.
+Anyone who has at least 50 contributions including at least 1 merged PR in the last 12 months is eligible to vote in the Steering election.
 Contributions are defined as opening PRs, reviewing and commenting on PRs, opening and commenting on issues, writing design docs, commenting on design docs, helping people on slack, participating in working groups, and other efforts that help advance the Kubeflow project.

 This [dashboard](https://kubeflow.devstats.cncf.io/d/9/developer-activity-counts-by-repository-group-table?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All&var-country_name=All) shows only GitHub based contributions and does not capture all the contributions we value.
 We expect this metric not to capture everyone who should be eligible to vote.
 If a community member has had significant contributions over the past year but is not captured in the dashboard, they will be able to submit an exception form to the Elections Officer(s) who will then review and determine whether this member should be eligible to vote.
 All exceptions, and the reasons for them, will be recorded in a log that will be available to Steering and the TOC.